swseighman/Cassandra-Quarkus-Demo/README.md

 ### Create Container Images

-There are a few options for building container images for the application.
+There are a few options for building container images for the application:

+* Using the uber-jar
+* Using Native Image
+* Using a Distroless Image

-First, let's build a container using the **fat-jar** version of the application:
+First, let's build a container using the **uber-jar** version of the application:

 ```
 $ docker build -f src/main/docker/Dockerfile.jvm -t quarkus/cassandra-client-jvm .